captableinc/captable/README.md

 <h2 id="features">✨ Key features</h2>

-> [!NOTE]
+> [!IMPORTANT]
 > We envision a world where cap table management is accessible, secure, and empowering for all.
 Captable, Inc. aims to democratize the handling of cap tables, securities, and stakeholder interactions.
 Through cutting-edge technology and a commitment to openness, we strive to be the catalyst for positive change in financial ecosystems.

-[ ] 1. **Incorporation** - Captable, Inc. helps you incorporate your company in minutes, with all the necessary legal documents and filings taken care of. (coming soon...)
+👷 **Incorporation** - Captable, Inc. helps you incorporate your company in minutes, with all the necessary legal documents and filings taken care of. (coming soon...)

-[ ] 2. **Cap table management** - Captable, Inc. helps you keep track of your company’s ownership structure, including who owns what percentage of the company, how much stock has been issued, and more. (work in progress...)
+👷 **Cap table management** - Captable, Inc. helps you keep track of your company’s ownership structure, including who owns what percentage of the company, how much stock/options has been issued, and more. (work in progress...)

-[ ] 3. **Stock options** - Captable, Inc. makes it easy to issue stock to employees, contractors, and other stakeholders.
-You can create new stock grants, track vesting schedules, and more. (work in progress...)

-[x] 4. **Fundraise** - Captable, Inc. can help you raise capital, whether its signing standard or custom SAFE or creating and managing fundraising rounds, tracking investor commitments, and more.
+✅ **Fundraise** - Captable, Inc. can help you raise capital, whether its signing standard or custom SAFE or creating and managing fundraising rounds, tracking investor commitments, and more.

-[x] 5. **Investor updates** - Delight your investors and team members by sending them regular updates on your company’s progress.
+✅ **Investor updates** - Delight your investors and team members by sending them regular updates on your company’s progress.

-[x] 6. **eSign Documents** - Sign SAFE, NDA, contracts, offere letters or any type of documents with Captable Sign.
+✅ **eSign Documents** - Sign SAFE, NDA, contracts, offere letters or any type of documents with Captable Sign.

-[x] 7. **Data rooms** - Captable, Inc. provides a secure virtual data room where you can store important documents and share them with investors, employees, and other stakeholders.
+✅ **Data rooms** - Captable, Inc. provides a secure virtual data room where you can store important documents and share them with investors, employees, and other stakeholders.

 <br />